AdArya125/Primer-to-Machine-Learning/README.md

-# Machine-Learning---The-Journey
+# Primer to Machine Learning

-This repository is my personal collection of topics and codes, that I learnt and will learn in the future in relation to the domain of data science and Machine Learning, This repository should be like a short reference guide to a lot of topics.
+This repository is my personal project which is a collection of topics and codes, that I've learnt in the domain of data science and Machine Learning, This repository is planned like a roadmap to ML, and every topic is modelled like a short reference guide.

 The tentative list of topics I plan to cover here is as follows: